 Since a DMV staff member must proctor all student road exams, there are a limited number of available appointments each day.
 As such, these slots can fill up weeks in advance.
 Be proactive about scheduling your test to ensure there are no delays in receiving full driving privileges in your state.

 Whether you pass or fail, be sure to review your study guide and driver’s handbook to get an understanding of what topics you might have missed.
-All of the knowledge you’ve gained from studying from your drivers permit exam will be crucial as you begin driver training.
+All of the knowledge you’ve gained when studying for your learner’s permit test will be crucial as you begin driver training.

 Zutobi is perfect for this, as you’re able to access your study material directly from your smartphone device or on the web.
-Use Zutobi to review your road signs, road rules, and safety tips to gauge where you might have missed points on the exam.
+Use Zutobi to review your road signs, road rules, driving tips, and much more.